 The “macro ratio” refers to the amounts of carbs, protein & fat eaten in a day (or in a meal).

-Well, for starters, we need all three macros to make hormones (which affects sleep, digestion, immunity, and energy levels).
+All three macros are required to make hormones (which directly affects sleep, digestion, immunity, and energy levels).

-We need all three “macros” — and for them to be in balance.
+We need all three macros — and for them to be balanced in the diet.

 The 2:1 Carb-to-Protein Ratio